jolantadjatlova/blister-sisters/README.md

 #### GitHub Issues
 [GitHub Issues](https://github.com/jolantadjatlova/blister-sisters/issues) were used to:

-- Document user stories
+- Document user stories and tasks
-- Log bugs or unexpected challenges
+- Break down larger goals into manageable steps
-- Break larger ideas into manageable tasks
+- Track development progress for key features

-Each issue was assigned a label to indicate its purpose (e.g., "feature", "bug", or "enhancement").
+Each issue was assigned a priority label using the MoSCoW method (e.g., must-have, should-have) to help focus on what was most essential for the MVP.

 ![GitHub Issues](doc/github-issues.png)